-OGNZL has commenced the Project Martha dewatering consent which allows dewatering up to 500m RL.
+OGNZL commenced the Project Martha dewatering consent which allows dewatering up to 500m RL.
 Four dewatering pumps have been installed in underground boreholes to facilitate dewatering to lower levels.
 The bores are installed on the 800 level of existing drives (Figure 4).
-Water levels are currently at approximately 664 mRL.
+Water levels are currently at approximately 678 mRL (cf. 670 mRL September 2021).
 Current flow rates are around 110 l/s.